BitDistort/BitDistort-trump-merch-abandon-cart/README.md

 Run `npm install` to install all dependencies.

-The browser runs in a headless state by default, all that is required is a CLI window.
+The browser runs in a headless state by default, all that is required is a CLI.

 ### Running